alex-matton/causal-transformer-decoder/README.md

 This repository contains the code for the causal transformer decoder, which is the autoregressive version of the Pytorch TransformerDecoder.

+Explanation of what it does can be found here: https://scale.com/blog/pytorch-improvements

 ### To install the python package directly:

 ```shell